Exact Solution to Data-Driven Inverse Optimization of MILPs in Finite Time via Gradient-Based Methods: Experiments

-In the single machine weighted sum of completion times scheduling problem $1 | r_j | \sum \phi_j C_j $, we consider the problem of processing $d$ jobs on a single machine.
-Assume that the machine can process only one job at a time, and that once it starts processing a job, it cannot be interrupted.
-Let $j=1 , \ldots , d $ be a job, and $J=\{ 1, \ldots ,d \} $ be the set of jobs.
-For a job $j$, let $p_j$ be the processing times, $\phi_j$ be the importance weight, and $r_j$ be the release time (the earliest time when the job can start processing).
-Then, the problem is to find an order (schedule) in which the jobs are run on the machine such that the weighted sum of the completion time $C_j$ of each job $j$ is minimized.
+We consider the single-machine weighted completion-time scheduling problem $1\mid r_j\mid \sum_{j} \theta_j C_j$, in which $d$ jobs are to be processed on a single machine.
+We assume that the machine can process at most one job at a time and that processing is non-preemptive.
+Let $j=1,\ldots,d$ index the jobs, and let $J=\{1,\ldots,d\}$ denote the job set.
+For each job $j$, let $p_j$ be its processing time, $\theta_j$ its importance weight, and $r_j$ its release time (i.e., the earliest time at which job $j$ can start).
+The goal is to find an execution order (schedule) on the machine so as to minimize the weighted sum of completion times, where $C_j$ denotes the completion time of job $j$.